vdhamer/Photo-Club-Hub/.github/README.md

 - `usage` (within a `expertise`) is a description of the expertise's intended usage.
 The optional `usage` text can be defined in multiple languages (preferably at least in EN and NL).
 - `isSupported` (within a `language`) marks a language the project is fully localized into: currently EN and NL.
-Leaving it out means `false`, which is what languages like the Arabic example above are: they can be used for individual translations of an expertise or a club remark, but the app's screens, the generated website and the automatically translated town and country names are not available in them.
+A language that has never been marked, like the Arabic example above, is not: it can still be used for individual translations of an expertise or a club remark, but the app's screens, the generated website and the automatically translated town and country names are not available in it.
+Leaving the line out does not (currently!) undo an earlier `true`, the same way that omitting `isChairman` does not change someone's chairmanship.
+To withdraw a language, write `"isSupported": false`.
 </details></ul>

 ### Level 1.
 Adding Clubs